-The House passed legislation Friday governing Wall Street, the biggest overhaul of laws covering banks and other financial institutions since the New Deal.
-Senate action is expected early next year.
+The House hopes to finish on Friday legislation for governing Wall Street in what would be the biggest overhaul of laws covering banks and other financial institutions since the New Deal.
+Senate action is expected sometime early next year.

 Q. Who does it affect?